Weakly unramified representations, finite morphisms, and Knapp-Stein $R$-groups: Introduction

-To be precise, we let $\bG$ be a connected reductive algebraic group over a $p$-adic field $F.$ Let $\bM$ be a minimal $F$-Levi subgroup of $\bG.$ Consider the group $X^{\rm{w}} (M)$ of weakly unramified characters of $M.$ We note that the connected component of $X^{\rm{w}} (M)$ is the subgroup of unramified characters and two groups are identical in certain settings, but not in general (see Section \ref{subsub wurep}).
-Given a unitary $\chi \in X^{\rm{w}} (M),$ the group structure of the Knapp-Stein $R$-group $R_\chi$ is of great interest.
-In particular, $R_\chi$ governs the $\CC$-algebra structure of the commuting algebra ${\End}_{G}(i_M^G (\sigma))$ of $G$-endomorphisms of $i_M^G (\sigma)$ (see Section \ref{notation} and Remark \ref{rem for commuting alg}).
-Also, the group determines the number of conjugacy classes of good maximal compact (special maximal parabolic) subgroups of $G$ (see \cite[Section 3]{keys82unram} and Remark \ref{rem for K}).
+We consider the group $X^{\rm{w}} (M)$ of weakly unramified characters of $M.$ It is noted that the connected component of $X^{\rm{w}} (M)$ is the subgroup of unramified characters of $M$ and two groups are identical in certain settings, but not in general (see Section \ref{subsub wurep}).
+For the nature of $R$-groups, we specialize in discrete series representations of $F$-Levi subgroups so that those characters in our question are unitary.
+Given a unitary character $\chi$ in $X^{\rm{w}} (M),$ the group structure of the Knapp-Stein $R$-group $R_\chi$ is of great interest.
+In particular, the group $R_\chi$ governs the $\CC$-algebra structure of the commuting algebra ${\End}_{G}(i_M^G (\chi))$ of $G$-endomorphisms of the parabolic induction $i_M^G (\chi)$ and then its reducibility (see Section \ref{notation} and Remark \ref{rem for commuting alg}).
+Also, the $R$-group determines the number of conjugacy classes of good maximal compact (special maximal parahoric) subgroups of $G$ (see \cite[Section 3]{keys82unram} and Remark \ref{rem for K}).

-We first extend Keys' classification of $R_\chi$ under a simply-connected, almost simple, semi-simple group $\bG$ and an unramified character $\chi$ of $M$ \cite{keys82unram} to non-simply-connected cases.
-His result is revisited in Section \ref{unram rgp-keys}.
+Revisiting Keys' classification of $R_\chi$ in \cite{keys82unram} for a simply-connected, almost simple, semi-simple group $\bG$ and a unitary unramified character $\chi$ of $M$ (see Section \ref{unram rgp-keys}), we first extend his classification to non-simply-connected cases.
 Our generalization is done via the setting of a connected reductive group $\bG$ such that its derived subgroup $\bG_{\der}$ is simply-connected and almost simple.
-Let $\bM$ be an $F$-Levi subgroup of $\bG,$ and let $\bM_{\flat}$ be an $F$-Levi subgroup of $\bG_{\der}$ such that $\bM_\flat = \bM \cap \bG_{\der}.$
+To this end, we move to the intersection $\bM \cap \bG_{\der},$ denoted by $\bM_\flat,$ which is a minimal $F$-Levi subgroup of $\bG_{\der}.$ Given a unitary unramified character $\chi$ of $M,$ we obtain a unitary unramified character $\chi_{\flat}$ of $M_{\flat}$ which is an irreducible constituent in the restriction ${\Res}_{M_\flat}^{M}(\chi)$ of $\chi$ from $M$ to $M_\flat.$ It then follows that